microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit-Examples/MotionControllers-GrabMechanics/README.md

 - Write joint system to move away from Unity-based joints.
 This should help with two hand grab objects that currently rely on spring joints.
 - Add Throw modifiers to allow devs to adjust the curvature of a thrown object over time
 - In this readme, add a chart of recommended combinations (e.g "GrabSimple works well with ThrowableObject")
-- ScalableObject adjust for Distance - if something is far away, scale it up more.
+- ScalableObject will soon adjust for Distance (for example, if something is far away, scale it up more).
-- ScalableObject scale by Distance/Velocity - scales based on either distance between the two grabbers or scale by velocity.
+- ScalableObject will soon scale by Distance OR Velocity

 # Known Bugs
 - On the touch rotate example, the Rotatable Object seems to only respond to the left touchpad, despite checks for "handedness" associated with the grabbing controller